leandroreschke/web-third-dimension/README.md

 - [R3F-Drei](https://github.com/pmndrs/drei) - A library that abstracts the implementation of different shaders and tools for React Three Fiber.
 - [R3F-Perf](https://github.com/utsuboco/r3f-perf) - A library specifically to measure performance with a great set of tools

+## Live Demo

+To test the application without building it locally, you can visit the live demo at [https://leandroreschke.github.io/web-third-dimension/](https://leandroreschke.github.io/web-third-dimension/).

 ## Project Setup

 This project uses [Yarn](https://yarnpkg.com/) as its package manager.
 To get started with the demo, clone this repository and follow the setup instructions.